ibm-cloud-docs/watsonxdata/create_table.md

 1. Log in to {{site.data.keyword.lakehouse_full}} console.
 1. From the navigation menu, select **Data manager**.
 1. Select the engine from the **Engine** menu.
 Catalogs that are associated with the selected engine are listed.
+1. There are two ways to import a file into a table.
+Select the required option.

+   Option 1: To import file to any available schema under a catalog, do the following steps:
+   1. Click Create drop-down.
+   1. Click **Create table from file**.
+The **Create table from file** page opens.
+   1. Go to step 5.

+   Option 2: To import file to a particular schema under the catalog, do the following steps:
+   1. Select a schema under a catalog where you want to import a file to create table.
-1. Click **Create table from file** and select **Create table from file**.
+   1. Click the overflow menu of the selected schema and select **Create table from file**.
+The **Create table from file** page opens.
+   1. Go to step 5.

-1. In the **Creating table from a file** form, drag a file to the box or click to upload.
+1. In the **Create table from file** form, drag a file to the box or click to upload.

-   .CSV, .Parquet, .json, .txt are the supported data file formats.
+   .CSV, .Parquet, .JSON, .TXT are the supported data file formats.
+   Creating a table from a file is only supported by iceberg catalogs.
+   The default file format for Iceberg is Parquet.
-   For .json file, you must enclose the content in `[]`.
+   For JSON file, you must enclose the content in [].
-   For .json file, multilevel data is not supported.
+   {: note}

+   You can apply the configuration for Encoding, Escape character, Field delimiter, and Line delimiter prior to uploading any .CSV and .TXT files.
+Default values are as follows:
+   Encoding value: `UTF-8`,
+   Escape character: `\\`,
+   Field delimiter: `,`,
+   Line delimiter: `\n`
    {: note}

 1. Click the data type and choose the required data types for each column.
 Click **Next**.